SatoshiumAI/satoshium-us/beacon/records/README.md

 ---

-# Register-Level Fields
+# Records-Level Fields

-Each public Register entry should expose enough information to identify and distinguish the Discovery Signal without reproducing the entire canonical record.
+Each public Record Listing should expose enough information to identify and distinguish the Discovery Signal without reproducing the entire canonical record.

-Expected register-level information includes:
+Expected records-level information includes:

 ```text
 BEAC Identifier